m-dorfman/hueautotemp/README.md

             4. Repeat until program terminates(bedtime)

-            * Hue requires that we convert from kelvin to mire https://en.wikipedia.org/wiki/Mired
+            * Hue requires that we convert from kelvin to mired https://en.wikipedia.org/wiki/Mired

 2. Make the lights nice!